 If your dog suffers an allergic reaction to a sting or a bite, products such as Zesty Paws Allergy Immune Supplement may be helpful, but always check with your vet.

 Nearly 3.5 million tonnes of barley grass is grown annually in the US.
 In the summer months, this grass produces barbed seeds.
 If dogs run loose among the long grass, there’s a high probability that they will end up with a seed or two causing them some problems.

 Barley grass seeds can stick into the skin between the toes, or anywhere else on the body.
 Once there, if they’re not removed promptly, the seed will start to burrow under your hound’s skin.
 The dog will lick at it to try and remove it.
 This often works, but if it doesn’t, there may be signs of pus or blood where the seed has entered the skin.
 Either you, or your vet will need to get it out.
 You could try using a Kaolin Clay poultice to try and draw the seed to the surface.
 Just remember, if you prepare a poultice to put on your hound’s skin, make sure it’s no warmer than body temperature (38°C or 100.4°F).
 Poultices can burn skin quite easily if they’re too hot, or left on too long.

 Another common area for these seeds to go is in your dog’s ear.
 If this occurs they will feel pain immediately, and run out of the grass shaking their head, or tilting it toward the sore side.
-Check immediately, and if you can’t see the lodged seed, you could try irrigating the ear with an ear cleaner or some saline solution.
+Check immediately, and if you can’t see the lodged seed, you could try irrigating the ear with Pet MD Otic Clean, or some saline solution.
 This clip shows you exactly how to do that.